angelinux/soybean-cnn-numpy/README.md

 ### Homework

-This is the homework assignment of the 7th week for [Siraj Raval course](https://www.machinelearningcourse.io/courses/make-money).
+This is the homework assignment of the 7th week for [MMWML course](https://www.machinelearningcourse.io/courses/make-money).